sig-gis/SEPAL-CEO/docs_OpenMRV/SEPALClassification.rst

 In SEPAL you can run a classification on either a mosaic recipe or on a GEE asset.
 It is best practice to run a classification using an asset rather than on-the-fly with a recipe.
 This will improve how quickly your classification will export and avoid computational limitations.

-To complete the classification of our mosaicked image you are going to use a random forests classifier contained within the easy-to-use Classification tool in SEPAL.
+To complete the classification of a mosaicked image you are going to use a random forests classifier contained within the easy-to-use Classification tool in SEPAL.
 The image values used to train the model include the Landsat mosaic values and some derivatives, if selected.

 After we create the map, you might find that there are some areas that are not classifying well.
 The classification process is iterative, and there are ways you can modify the process to get better results.
 One way is to collect more or better reference data to train the model.
 You can test different classification algorithms, or explore object based approaches opposed to pixel based approaches.
 The possibilities are many and should relate back to the nature of the classes you hope to map.
 Last but certainly not least is to improve the quality of your training data.